vectorgrp/sil-kit-adapters-qemu/README.md

 The adapter and demo executables will be available in the ``bin`` directory as well as the ``SilKit.dll`` if you are on Windows.
 Additionally the ``SilKit.lib`` on Windows and the ``libSilKit.so`` on Linux are automatically copied to the ``lib`` directory.

 ## b) Getting Started with pre-built Adapter and Demos
-Download a preview or release of the adapter directly from [Vector SIL Kit QEMU Releases](https://github.com/vectorgrp/sil-kit-adapters-qemu/releases).
+Download a preview or release of the adapter directly from [SIL Kit Adapter for QEMU Releases](https://github.com/vectorgrp/sil-kit-adapters-qemu/releases).

-If not already existent on your system you should also download a SIL Kit Release directly from [Vector SIL Kit Releases](https://github.com/vectorgrp/sil-kit/releases).
+If not already existent on your system you should also download a SIL Kit Release directly from [SIL Kit Releases](https://github.com/vectorgrp/sil-kit/releases).
 You will need this for being able to start a sil-kit-registry.

 ## Install the sil-kit-adapter-qemu (optional)